pgbouncer/pgbouncer/doc/config.md

 client).
 PgBouncer keeps track of the name that the client gave to each prepared statement.
-It then rewrites each command that uses a prepared statement to by replacing the client side name with the the internal name (e.g. replacing `my_prepared_stamenent` with `PGBOUNCER_123`) before forwarding that command to the server.
-More importantly, if the prepared statement that the client wants to execute is not yet prepared on the server (e.g. because a different server is now assigned to the client then when the client prepared the statement), then PgBouncer transparently prepares the statement before executing it.
+It then rewrites each command that uses a prepared statement to by replacing the client side name with the the internal name (e.g. replacing `my_prepared_statement` with `PGBOUNCER_123`) before forwarding that command to the server.
+More importantly, if the prepared statement that the client wants to execute is not yet prepared on the server (e.g. because a different server is now assigned to the client than when the client prepared the statement), then PgBouncer transparently prepares the statement before executing it.